Swiss professors' interview with Kitabistan

 WL: My first proposition would be a writer whose name is Friedrich Dürrenmatt.
 And he has written a lot of plays which were played all over the world in the fifties and the sixties.
 And he has written a lot of literature and books etc. One of his most famous plays was “The visit”.
 This is a book, in short how democracy can be beaten or bought by money.
 So it at the same time shows how democracy works.
 And how democracy can be perverted or really eliminated by big money.
 This is a thing on all democracies in the world today.
 It is shown by a fascinating story of a young girl, who is abused in her own village.
 Goes out into the world, comes back as a very-very rich person.
 People are fond to see her again coming back as an old person, but a rich person.
 The villagers expect to get gifts from her, and everybody gets gifts.
 But in the end, she demands that the guy who abused her, who is the president of the commune, must die.
 That’s the revenge of the old lady.
 And it is a story which is fascinating and it has a message which goes beyond the story.
 How even in a democratic society people sometimes are offered or can be doing things which they never would do if they wouldn’t have been in the temptation of money.

-SM: My recommendation is a cheesy one because I would recommend “Willam Tell” by Friedrich Schiller [he is laughing].
+SM: My recommendation is a cheesy one because I would recommend “Willam Tell” by Friedrich Schiller [laughs].
 But not so much because William Tell is a national hero of Switzerland although he never existed.
 So he is a mythological figure.
 What is interesting or why I am recommending it is more because of the backstory.
 In the version that became the most famous, the play was written by a German man.
 So Friedrich Schiller was a german author.
 So the national epoch or story of Switzerland is written by a non-Swiss.
 In one of the national languages - High German.
 High german is not really our language, we speak Swiss German, the dialect.
 The story is powerful because it can be read in two completely different ways.
 One is: It’s a farmer who protects his son, he becomes the leader of the freedom movement.
 So it is a liberation movement.
 Freeing the Swiss country and people from occupation by Austria in that case.
 But it can also be read as opposition of the lower classes against the upper classes.
 In that farmers, and villagers rise up and rebel against the elite, bourgeoise, the oligarchs maybe in today’s terms.
 So it became a powerful story over time because once, it kept the Swiss together.
 So it is not about the language or about religion, it is about protecting freedom through institutions, such as the different cantons and communities.
 They had to make a treaty.
 And the play actually starts with the oath that the leaders of different communities swore to each other.
 We want to protect our freedom, so we collaborate, we work together, we help each other out.
 But at the same time, it is also a social revolution, within the country.
 So redistribute wealth.
 In a way it is socialism but it is also nationalism.
-I know it is a dangerous combination [he is laughing].
+I know it is a dangerous combination [laughs].
 Later on, sometimes the leaders forbid the play because it was anti-establishment, anti-elite, anti-structures, it was anarchism.
 Everybody can just take the arms and kill the governor or the president.
 It cannot be, right?
 But they could not really forbid it because it was about the Swiss killing the foreign.
 So there are many different themes that can be read into it, that, I think makes it very interesting when you read.
 Complementary to the modern perspective that you (to Wolf Linder) have.
-So you see we complement each other even today [he is laughing].
+So you see we complement each other even today [laughs].

 MH: Thank you very much for this interview.